dlikhten/paginated-collection/README.md

 that the page you had will still exist.

 Note that the "paginated" even will be triggered when the page changes.

+# Testing

+`gem install jasmine --no-ri --no-rdoc` and then run `rake jasmine` go to `localhost:8888` and you are good to go.